One of St. Lawrence Dentistry’s key focus areas is jaw bone preservation and its rebuilding.

 In a simple socket preservation procedure, Dr. Hawryluk will take the tooth out as gently as possible and then examine the socket to make sure there are no breaks in the bone plate.
 He will then place particulate bone into the socket.
-If there are no breaks he will create a lid with the BioHorizons BioPlug effectively sealing up the socket and bone.
-The plug is sutured and then will stay there for about 5-10 days and is resorbed over time through the enzymes in the saliva and blood.
-After 4 months time, we will see a nice healed up socket with new bone which as grown underneath.
-If implants are planned you will now be able to get them placed in the newly regenerated socket bone graft.
+Without gaps, he will create a lid with the BioHorizons BioPlug, effectively sealing the socket and bone.
+The plug is sutured and stays for 5-10 days, and resorption occurs through the enzymes in the saliva and blood.
+After four months, we will see a nice healed-up socket with new bone which has grown underneath.
+You will now be able to get dental implants placed in the newly regenerated socket bone graft.

 A collagen membrane is used instead of a wound dressing for three main reasons: